 Once you get traffic going, you need to watch your conversion and improve it.

 How will your site become a $5K site?

 The best way to approach monetizing a blog, is to focus on helping people.
 You need to provide your visitors with with lessons, motivation, inspiration and so on.

 Getting to 5K doesn’t consist of coming up with your own ideas.
 The best thing to do is to look at how others did it and analyze their success.
 Of course you do need smaller ideas, such as working out your own niche subjects, affiliate offers worth following, content ideas, but as far as the general plan growth concerned, you should analyze the success of others.

 The Building A $5K Site concept and using expired domains is my creative idea.
-But the methods I promote it are all based on lengthy analysis of already successful sites.
+But the methods I promote in it are all based on lengthy analysis of already successful sites.

 Visit successful sites, sign up for their mailing lists.
 Take note of everything they do, this is how THEY are making money.
 Read their opt-in freebies, see what photos they use, analyze their welcome email series, see where they put their opt-in boxes, how their menu is made up, do they use SSL, their site loading speed, page structure, how their posts are written, what they advertise, what they make their money from.
 Take note of EVERYTHING.

 In the case of the best websites you can’t even see how they make money.
 What I mean is, there is no visible advertising.
 Monetization doesn’t have to be obvious, in fact, I find it converts best when no one knows it’s there at all.

 The most vital component in bringing your site to $5K is having and following a system.
 There are more than one ways to make it, however you need to make sure that the system you pick has worked for others and provides some kind of coaching to answer your questions that will inevitably arise on the way.